angelog27/SteamProject/README.md

 * .env file
   * The .env file contains the API_KEY which a user must have in order to run the script and make API calls
   * Within the .env file it should be formatted as STEAM_API_KEY = yoursteamapikey
+  * I added a example .env file but it contains my actual api key just rename that file to .env
 * .gitignore file
-* all front end code, index.html, leaderboard.html, profile.html, and stylesheet.css as well as the IMAGE.PNG
+* all front end code, index.html, leaderboard.html, profile.html, and stylesheet.css as well as the IMAGE.PNG which should be in a seperate folder titled images
 * FIREBASE-CREDENTIALS JSON file.
-This is needed in order to run the code and properly connect to the firebase API
+This is needed in order to run the code and properly connect to the firebase API, The current firebase-credentials.json folder is a old key of crentials.
-* Python 3.10+
-* Flask library
-* Flask-CORS Library
-* Requests
-* Python-dotenv
-* Firebase Admin SDK

 ### Exact instilation requirements
+* make sure python version is 3.10 +
 * pip install flask
 * pip install flask-cors
 * pip install requests